Home

 Builders

-Articles, Letters, and Memoirs
+Articles, Letters, Memoirs, and Recordings

 Bear Hunter- A 1922 newspaper article recounting an interview with William P. Vandevert, including a description of the Clark Massacre, Bill's early life, marriage, founding of the ranch, and bear hunting.
 (1,900 words)